FansDB/docs/docs/scenes.md

 Limitations:

 1. Do not add animated, drawn, 2D or 3D covers.
-1. Do not add cover images that have watermarks from pirate sites.(1)
+1. Do not add cover images that have 3rd-party watermarks.(1)
 </div>
 1. Blurred, cropped or otherwise hidden watermarks are acceptable.

 ## Content distribution

-1. In cases where scenes are distributed on multiple networks or, different accounts must have separate entries for each of them.
+1. Scenes that are distributed on multiple networks or from different accounts must have separate entries for each of them.
-1. In cases where scenes from approved networks are later distributed on unapproved platforms are permissible.
+1. Scenes from approved networks that are later distributed on unapproved platforms are permissible.

 ## Duplicates

 1. Scenes that are identical and released on the same account and same approved network need to be merged into one and submitted with the earliest known metadata.
 Links from those secondary releases can be added to the primary scene.
-1. Scenes that are identical and released on a different account, but on the same approved network, should have separate entries.
+1. Scenes that are identical but released on a different account within the same approved network should have separate entries.
 1. Scenes that are identical but released on different account and different approved network should have separate entries.

 ## Trailers